raacquah/codepath-web103-prework/README.md

 # WEB103 Prework - *Creatorverse*

-Submitted by: **Tram Tran**
+Submitted by: **Richmond Acquah**

-About this web app: **Creatorverse is a React-based web application that connects users with their favorite content creators.
-The app features a logical component structure and provides an intuitive interface for browsing, viewing, and managing content creator profiles.**
+About this web app: **Creatorverse's core mission is to serve as a centralized hub that bridges the gap between audiences and the vast world of content creators.
+The application is designed not just for passively consuming information but for actively discovering, tracking, and engaging with a diverse array of digital innovators, artists, and personalities..**

-Time spent: **5** hours
+Time spent: **10** hours

 ## Required Features